1. What is cybersecurity?

 31. How often should Patch management be performed?

-Patch should be managed as soon as it gets released.
+Answer: The patch should be managed as soon as it gets released.
 For windows – patches released every second Tuesday of the month by Microsoft.
 It should be applied to all machines not later than 1 month.
-Same is for network devices, patch as soon as it gets released.
+The same is for network devices, patch as soon as it gets released.
 Follow a proper patch management process.